The Mosquito FightIn Spring on April 17, 2017 at 4:26 pm | Written by admin

 - Eliminate Standing Water – Mosquitoes breed in standing water, so it’s important to limit these sites.
 Dump water that collects in flower pots, toys, tires, tarps, trays and gutters.
 Don’t forget to change the water in fountains and bird baths on the regular.

-- Trim Tall Grasses – Tall grass and thick vegetation provides protective cover for mosquitoes during the heat of the day.
+- Trim Tall Grasses – Tall grass and thick vegetation provide protective cover for mosquitoes during the heat of the day.
 By eliminating these mosquito-friendly plants form your yard, you can make mosquitoes fly farther for this protection.

 - Hire a Professional – Fogging and misters can temporarily act as a mosquito repellent, but Green T utilizes pesticide methods to help prevent breed and the infiltration of mosquitoes.
 Green T Pest control applies mosquito repellent around the base of your home and three feet up and out from home to form a protective barrier.